-On your forty minute journey to the capital, you’ll immediately be exposed to some incredible nature; your route goes along the Reykjanes Peninsula, a volcanic wonderland defined by dramatic coastlines, lunar lava fields and jagged peaks.
+On your forty-minute journey to the capital, you’ll immediately be exposed to some incredible nature; your route goes along the Reykjanes Peninsula, a volcanic wonderland defined by dramatic coastlines, lunar lava fields, and jagged peaks.

-If you have energy after your travels and the sky is clear, feel free to head to one of the city’s dark corners after nightfall in hope of your first glimpse of the Northern Lights.
+If you have energy after your travels and the sky is clear, feel free to head to one of the city’s dark corners after nightfall in the hope of your first glimpse of the Northern Lights.

 On day two, you will get to immerse yourself in what is potentially Iceland’s most famous attraction: the Blue Lagoon.

-With a comfort entrance, you’ll be granted access to the pools, saunas, steam-rooms and silica masks on site, allowing you to rejuvenate from your travels and fortify yourself for the journey ahead.
+With a comfort entrance, you’ll be granted access to the pools, saunas, steam rooms, and silica masks on-site, allowing you to rejuvenate from your travels and fortify yourself for the journey ahead.

 As well as the type of admission you’ll book, you can choose to have a morning or afternoon trip based on the desires of your group.

 After your luxurious time unwinding in the Blue Lagoon spa, you’ll return to Reykavík.
-Feel free to check out one of the lively bars, wander around the striking landmarks, or marvel over a local gallery, but be sure you don’t stay out too late; your eight day adventure around Iceland’s Ring Road starts tomorrow.
+Feel free to check out one of the lively bars, wander around the striking landmarks, or marvel over a local gallery, but be sure you don’t stay out too late.
+Your eight-day adventure around Iceland’s Ring Road starts tomorrow.

 On the third day of your two-week winter vacation in Iceland, you will set out on the Golden Circle sightseeing route to witness a diverse array of spectacular sites.

-You’ll be picked up in the morning by the friendly, knowledgeable guide that will escort you around the country.
-After introductions, you’ll leave the capital and enter the spectacular nature of south-west Iceland.
+You'll be picked up in the morning by the friendly, knowledgeable guide that will escort you around the country.
+After introductions, you'll leave the capital and enter the spectacular nature of southwest Iceland.

-After a fantastic introduction to Iceland’s nature, you will retire for the night in the area.
-As you will be in a countryside hotel, there will be little light pollution, maximising your chances of seeing the auroras.
+After a fantastic introduction to Iceland's nature, you will retire for the night in the area.
+As you will be in a countryside hotel, there will be little light pollution, maximizing your chances of seeing the auroras.

-On day four of your fourteen day winter holiday to Iceland, your guide will take you to the Ring Road, and you’ll begin your circumnavigation of the country.
+On day four of your fourteen-day winter holiday to Iceland, your guide will take you to the Ring Road, and you’ll begin your circumnavigation of the country.
 First up is the South Coast, a stretch lined with diverse and breathtaking features.